The Discipline and the Major

 Physics is the study of the natural laws that govern matter and energy.
 The ideas of physics are at the heart of all pure sciences, applied science, and engineering disciplines.
 Since the modern Navy and Marine Corps rely heavily on technology, physics is extremely relevant to a career in either and provides great flexibility in career choices afterward.

 All physics majors are encouraged to participate in research in their field of interest.
-The department has active on-site and off-site research programs in acoustics, astrophysics, condensed matter, photonics, and nuclear physics.
+The department has active on-site and off-site research programs in acoustics, astrophysics, condensed matter, optics, biophysics, particle physics, and nuclear physics.

 Physics is a highly versatile undergraduate degree.
 With it, a successful student can pursue graduate education in nearly any academic field.A physics degree opens the door to any service assignment.
 In the past five years, the most popular service selections have been naval aviation, nuclear propulsion, and Marine Corps.
 The fundamental nature of the major’s subject matter gives students a solid foundation regardless of service assignment.